sebmarkbage/mootools-lang/Docs/Localization/FormValidator.Polish.md

 ### Usage

-Simply change the language property to *PL*.
+Simply change the language property to *pl-PL*.

-	FormValidator.language = "PL";
+	FormValidator.language = "pl-PL";

 See also: [FormValidator][] and [Lang][]